 Upon moving to Nashville in 2000 with her husband, Andy, she focused her energies on teaching at the elementary level in the public schools.
 After several years, Shayna was able to dedicate her energies to raising her three children and began the adventure of home schooling.
 In 2013 her family joined Nashville Notes, and since then Shayna has served as a woodwind section leader and taught one of the Instruction in Musicianship and Theory classes.
 She loves that Nashville Notes combines learning, music, and amazing students all in one place.
 While working with students, she focuses on the beliefs that all students have the ability to learn, do hard things, and contribute significant value to their class and peers.

-BEGINNER PERCUSSION CLASS, DRUMLINE, PERCUSSION ENSEMBLES
+Percussion Director: BEGINNER PERCUSSION, DRUMLINE, PERCUSSION ENSEMBLES

 Butch is a graduate of James Madison University in Harrisonburg, Virginia where he received a degree in Music Industry with a Percussion emphasis.
 Butch has worked extensively in the music field throughout his life as a professional performer, marching clinician and instructor, and a private instructor in all areas of percussion.
 His marching credits include 2 Virginia indoor percussion championships, 10 Tennessee outdoor and indoor championships, as well as numerous WGI semi-finals and finals appearances.